-- Check if the network driver is missing or not in Device manager.
+- Check if the network driver is missing or not in the Device manager.

-- Check network tools if any driver or file is missing to connect the network.
+- Check network tools to connect the network if any driver or file is missing.

 - Check if the Wifi module driver tries to connect to other connection types apart from an existing connection.